alxp12/golangcode-site/content/posts/2016-05-22-serve-static-assets-using-the-mux-router.md

   - static

 ---
-Using a router is great when passing off to functions to handle and return data.
-Often though, you just want to serve an entire directory.
+Using a router is great when passing off incoming requests to functions to handle and return data.
+Often though, you just want to serve an entire directory and make everything inside it public.
 This is useful for images, styles and javascript.

-With this we&#8217;re using the <a href="https://github.com/gorilla/mux" target="_blank">Gorilla mux router</a> (&#8220;HTTP request multiplexer&#8221;) and setup a new route for the entire directory.
+In this example we're using the <a href="https://github.com/gorilla/mux" target="_blank">Gorilla mux router</a> (&#8220;HTTP request multiplexer&#8221;) and setup a new route for the entire directory.
+We're using `static` as the folder to serve which we pass to `FileServer()` as a new route on the router.

 ```go
 package main